 The RampUp™ CDs come in two different options: RampUp™ and RampUp™ Plus.
 Minimum deposits range from $25,000 to $50,000, depending on the option you choose.
 Terms range from 1 to 4 years, again dependent upon your CD selection.

 Like the high yield savings account, all CDs are FDIC insured.
 There are no account opening or maintenance fees, and interest is compounded daily.
-Current rates are listed in the table below.
+Personally, I think the No-Penalty CD is easily the best option, but I’ve listed the current rates in the table below to help you decide.

 |Product||Rates*||Term||Minimum Opening Deposit||Description|

 |Term CDs||Up to 1.75% APY*||Up to 5 Years||$1,000||Low minimum balance, various term lengths|